 The Republic of Iraq signed the Convention on Cluster Munitions on 12 November 2009, ratified on 14 May 2013, and the convention entered into force for the country on 1 November 2013.

-Iraq submitted its initial Article 7 transparency report for the convention in June 2014 and provided annual updated reports on 29 April 2015 and 10 June 2016.
+Iraq provided its initial Article 7 transparency report for the convention in June 2014 and has provided annual updated reports since then, most recently in April 2018.

-On 7 December 2015, Iraq voted in favor of a UN General Assembly (UNGA) resolution on the Convention on Cluster Munitions, which urges states outside the convention to “join as soon as possible.”
+In December 2017, Iraq voted in favor of a UN General Assembly (UNGA) resolution promoting implementation of the Convention on Cluster Munitions.

-The Iraqi Alliance for Disability and other civil society groups continue to campaign in support of the Convention on Cluster Munitions.
+The Iraqi Alliance for Disability campaigns in support of the Convention on Cluster Munitions.

 Production and transfer